Skip to main content

 Development of TEI encoding protocols for proof-reading marks

-As noted above, one aspect of this phase of project development is the transcription and encoding of Chesnutt's hand-corrected page proofs for four of his major works: The Conjure Woman, The Marrow of Tradition, Frederick Douglass, and The House Behind the Cedars.
+As noted above, one aspect of an earlier phase of project development was the transcription and encoding of Chesnutt's hand-corrected page proofs for four of his major works: The Conjure Woman, The Marrow of Tradition, Frederick Douglass, and The House Behind the Cedars.
 However, the current TEI standard (P5) offers no guidelines on or examples of how marginal proof-reading marks should be encoded or how they should be tied to the editorial corrections in the main body of the text.
 We have therefore been forced to establish such practices ourselves, work that we think will be of great value to any future projects seeking to make such material digitally available.
-We have rigorously documented these new encoding decisions and practices alongside examples—information we eventually plan to make publicly available.
-In keeping with our practice of involving all levels of staff in project decision making—even for complex technical issues—these protocols were developed by a diverse team consisting of a senior editor, the project manager, and a graduate research assistant, in consultation with the project directors, and the protocols continue to be refined based on input from graduate researchers as they work more with these complicated documents.
+We have rigorously documented these new encoding decisions and practices alongside examples and that documentation is available on our site.
+In keeping with our practice of involving all levels of staff in project decision making—even for complex technical issues—these protocols were developed by a diverse team consisting of a senior editor, the project manager, and a graduate research assistant, in consultation with the project directors, and the protocols continue to be refined based on input from graduate researchers.

 Conclusion